 Community Control II – This form of supervision involves continuous, 24/7 supervision and surveillance.

 Strict supervision and treatment plans – This condition is typically for sex offenders or dirt offenders currently serving probation sentences.
-Is type of probation condition also requires offenders to provide regular blood samples and random drug tests to the Florida Department of Law Enforcement.
+This type of probation condition also requires offenders to provide regular blood samples and random drug tests to the Florida Department of Law Enforcement.